kontainapp/guide/getting_started/kubenetes.md

 ```
 ===

-## Install Kontain using Daemonset in Kubernetes
+## Install Kontain on Kubernetes nodes using a Daemonset install
-Deploy Kontain Runtime using the Kubernetes client CLI
+Once you have ensured that KVM has been enabled on your worker node(s), deploy Kontain Runtime using the Kubernetes client CLI.

 ```shell
 # we install Kontain using a Daemonset